smj10j/macros/README.md

     - Evernote for Mac
     - Evernote web within Google Chrome Browser
 - **Default Shortcut**: ⌘⌃H
-- **Usage notes**
+- **Usage**
     1. Select a note
     2. Press the shortcut (default is ⌘⌃H)
-    3. Wait for Chrome to be opened with the HTML to Edit
+    3. Wait for Chrome to be opened with the HTML to edit
     4. Make your changes
-    5. Click "Save"
+    5. Click "Update"
 - **Screenshots**
     ![Editing the source of a note](https://dl.dropboxusercontent.com/u/3015062/Github/smj10j/macros/EditEvernoteAsHtml.png "Editing a note")